OpenTMI/opentmi/doc/APIs/cronjobs.md

 ```

 This would generate collection `cronjobs.myview` once per
-second using pipeline from `results` -collection:
+second using aggregate from `results` -collection:
 ```
 [{"$projet": "name", "_id": 0}, {"$limit": 3}]'
 ```